njau-steven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to create am empty file
+Script to add execute rights to the file hello